The K-theory cochains of H-spaces and height 1 chromatic homotopy theory: Introduction

 \subsection{Acknowledgements}

 { \numberline{}Acknowledgements} The present work is a product of my Master's thesis.
 First and foremost, I would like to thank Gijs Heuts for suggesting the topic, for his guidance, and for being ever ready to answer my many questions.
 I have learned much from my conversations with Max Blans on the topic, and am particularly thankful for his suggestion of using a $\K(1)$-local Tor spectral sequence, which now appears in our joint appendix to this paper.
 I thank Jack Davies, Gijs Heuts and Lennart Meier for their proofreading and suggestions, and Lennart in particular for catching a subtle mistake in an earlier version.
-Many of the ideas presented here originate from the paper by Bousfield \cite{Bous_v1_Hspaces}.
+Finally, I would like to thank the anonymous referee for helpful comments and suggestions.